camcl/poolimputeSNPs/README.md

 For dry-running the workflow in the container image with 4 cores , enter the command `apptainer run container.sif -c 4 -n`.
 A dry-run displays what rules of the workflow will be executed and the reason triggering this execution, however nothing is actually run and no files are written.

-If the dry-run does not produce any error, the executing the workflow can be actually run in the container image with the command `apptainer run container.sif -c 4` (4 cores are used for the run).
+If the dry-run does not produce any error, the workflow can be actually run in the container image with the command `apptainer run container.sif -c 4` (4 cores are used for the run).

 ### Execute the workflow on a compute cluster (via SLURM system)

-Run `sbatch run_workflow.sbatch`.
+Run `sbatch workflow/scripts/run_workflow.sbatch`.

 First lines of the output (it might be written to a specific SLURM ouput file) with the configuration `imputation: 'prophaser'`: